Frititati/GraphColoringQ1/Documentation.md

 ### Reading Optimization

-Optimizing the reading phase was the second objective after the coloring algorithm was successfully parallelize.
+Optimizing the reading phase was the second objective after the coloring algorithm was successfully parallelized.
 Using the structure of the input graphs, the first line always tells us how many vertices (nodes) to expect in the graph.
 Therefore, we can calculate which sector each thread should read of the input graph and following we can have the reading done independently for each thread.
 Unfortunately performance varies as the undirected types of graph generally have a greater advantage to the directed ones, because we need to still synchronize the data on all threads if the graph is directed (place it in a global data structure `node_edge_connections`), this is not required with the undirected graphs.
 It's also important to mention that with the directed type of graphs we need another barrier after the synchronization of the `node_edge_connections` whereas with the undirected type of graphs we can simply start the execution of the coloring algorithm.

 # Performance tests